PhaseRush/advent-of-code/README.md

 # 18 [2603/999]

 Not bad, pretty chill one.
 Had to pull out the numpy which meant no pypy today.
 20s runtime.
 Not bad overall though, did learn about pick's theorem which is cool.

+Reimplemented in Java (3.5-4s) for a class I'm involved in.